 This article was contributed by Kenina Court, our favourite accountant and tax advisor.
 Kenina talks about co-investing in buy and hold properties.
 Short term joint ventures are a bit different and we have a separate article about what you should consider here.

-With the change in loan to value ratio for investment property, it is more likely than ever that people will want to get together with others to buy their investment property together.
+With the currently high loan to value ratio (LVR) requirements for investment property, it is more likely than ever that people will want to get together with others to buy their investment property together.
 If you go down this track, what are some of the things you should consider?

 There are two broad issues for you to consider:

 Tax and Legal Structures

 How should you own your property investments?
 What should you think about from a tax point of view?
 You have some of options to consider:

 - General Partnership – this is the cheapest and easiest option as no formal documentation is required, just registration of the partnership with IRD.
 Partners can be any type of entity but most commonly, are individuals.
 Unless there is a formal agreement, profits and losses are distributed equally between the partners.
 However, there is a fish hook in that the partners are ‘jointly and severally liable’ which means any partner can be liable for anything that goes wrong in the partnership regardless of whether or not they knew about it and regardless of their share in the partnership.
 The partner who ends up paying is the partner who can pay regardless of the number of partners in the partnership.
 Needless to say, this would not be the recommended structure in a group situation.